Peter Barnes (entrepreneur)

-Peter Barnes (born April 16, 1940 in New York City) is an American entrepreneur, environmentalist, and journalist.
+Peter Barnes (born April 16, 1940, in New York City) is an American entrepreneur, environmentalist, and journalist.

 Early life and education

 Barnes grew up in New York City.
 He earned a B.A. in history from Harvard University and an M.A. in government from Georgetown.

 Career

 Journalist

 Barnes began his career in journalism working as a reporter for The Lowell Sun in Lowell, Massachusetts.
 He later became a Washington, D.C. correspondent for Newsweek and was subsequently employed as a west coast correspondent for The New Republic.

 Entrepreneur

 In 1976, Barnes co-founded a worker-owned solar energy company in San Francisco, California.
 In 1983, he co-founded Working Assets Money Fund.
+In November 1985, Working Assets became a mobile telephone company, later re-branded as Credo.

 He served as president of Working Assets Long Distance in the 1980s.
 In 1995, Barnes was named Socially Responsible Entrepreneur of the Year for Northern California.

 Board membership

 Barnes served on numerous boards of directors, including: